-My siblings and I dealt with my mother’s denial of her own depression and anxiety for over a decade and all that did was to leave a sour note in our hearts about our mother.
-Yes, it made it easier for us when she passed away (emotionally) but we lost more than 10 years of having a good relationship with her – and that we can never get back.
+Yes, it made it easier for us when she passed away (emotionally) but we lost more than 10 years of having a good relationship with her – and we will never be able to get that back.

-My mother was very private and refused most anyone coming to her home but by asking some of our friends to visit every now and then, and with the great help of Hospice – she had visitors almost every day of the week which truly resulted in lifting her depression.
+My mother was very private and refused most anyone coming to her home.
+But, by asking some of our friends to visit every now and then, and with the great help of Hospice social workers and nurses, she ended up having visitors almost every day of the week.
+This truly resulted in lifting her depression.

 If you can identify the cause, you may be able to get help for your elderly parent but some issues such as cognitive or sensory decline will require intervention vs. just treatment.

-Weight loss in any elderly person is of concern and it can be a result of one or combination of any of the following:
+If an elderly person is losing weight this can raise some concern.
+It can be a result of one or combination of any of the following:

 - Reaction to medication(s)

 - Physical problems with swallowing, dentures, loss of smell and/or taste, etc.

 - Having difficulty preparing meals (due to physical and/or cognitive issues)